Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 Your character cannot have their own house in this game, unlike in the main-series Animal Crossing games.
 You can visit any of the homes you have already designed anytime you want however.
 You are also unable to change your outfit, as your playable character must always wear their work uniform.
 This game is definitely pared down from the main-series games in terms of features, but it is still a fun little game.

 Most of the cards let you do design homes for villagers that can randomly show up in the game anyway.
-There are also special cards that allow you call “Special People,” such as Isabelle, K.K.
+There are also special cards that allow you to call “Special People,” such as Isabelle, K.K.
 Slider, or Tortimer.
 The Amiibo cards can also be used to invite villagers to visit animals for whom you have already designed a home.

 Every pack of Amiibo cards comes with five random regular cards and one random special card.
 These cards are reminiscent of the Animal Crossing e-Reader cards from the Game Cube era.